-USACE, and/or the NFS shall consult with the SHPO of jurisdiction, appropriate Federallyrecognized Tribe(s), and other consulting parties, as appropriate, to identify the historical maps and/or aerial photographs for scanning and geo-referencing.
-Once a list of maps and/or aerial photographs have been agreed upon, the responsible entity will continue to coordinate with USACE, the appropriate SHPO, Tribe(s), and other consulting parties, SHPO, and/or Tribe(s), and other consulting parties, as appropriate, through the scanning and geo-referencing process and will submit drafts of paper maps and electronic files to USACE, the appropriate SHPO, Tribe(s), and other consulting parties, SHPO, and/or Tribe(s), and other consulting parties, as appropriate, for review.
+USACE, and/or the NFS shall consult with the SHPO of jurisdiction, appropriate Federally-recognized Tribe(s), and other Consulting Parties, as appropriate, to identify the historical maps and/or aerial photographs for scanning and geo-referencing.
+Once a list of maps and/or aerial photographs have been agreed upon, the responsible entity will continue to coordinate with USACE, the appropriate SHPO, Tribe(s), and other Consulting Parties, , as appropriate, through the scanning and geo-referencing process and will submit drafts of paper maps and electronic files to USACE, the appropriate SHPO, Tribe(s), and other Consulting Parties, as appropriate, for review.
 The final deliverable produced by the responsible entity will include a 1) paper copy of each scanned image, 2) a geo-referenced copy of each scanned image, 3) original high-resolution digital image of map/aerial photograph in TIFF file format, 4) copies of the user agreements for every georeferenced image with transferability of use to all parties, 5) a process report outlining the research, and 6) the metadata relating to both the original creation of the paper maps and the digitization process.